INTERVIEW AND PICTURES BY MARKO SYRJALA

 MORE ABOUT THE ALBUM AND THE RECORDING PROCESS

-If I’ve understood correctly, the new album will also contain three tracks which are missing from the original CRIMSON IDOL version, right?
+If I’ve understood correctly, the new album will also contain three missing tracks from the original CRIMSON IDOL version.

 Blackie Lawless: Right, right.